-One member of staff is ELSA trained (soon to be 2).
-We also have a members of staff completing the mental health apprenticeship for teaching assistants.
+Two members of staff is ELSA trained.
+We also have a member of staff soon to complete the mental health apprenticeship for teaching assistants.

 Please also see the Pupil Premium section of our school website for specific information about interventions, resources and support for disadvantaged pupils